cybersectroll/TrollAMSIdotnet/README.md

 **Note:** Only .cs version released, you can just compile it to an assembly and load it (refer to trollAMSI)

-## Why is this technique so powerful?
+## Why is this technique so powerful? (i.e works on many powerful AV/EDR)
-Because even if you bypass amsi, when you any sort of assembly.load, the byte array is scanned during virtualalloc, etc by the AV/EDR.
+Because even if you bypass amsi, when you do any sort of assembly.load, the byte array is scanned during virtualalloc, etc by the AV/EDR.
 This spoofs a byte array to appear on disk and the AV/EDR will not re-scan the byte array due to unnecessary overhead, since it is already assumed to be scanned when on disk.

 ![Image](https://github.com/user-attachments/assets/c893ef11-20a5-455a-a62c-1d6a717884fe)
-## Usage
+## Usage Trollamsidotnet.cs
 ```
 #First download TrollAmsiDOTNET.cs and dog.png (taken from flangvik/SharpCollection nightly build, you can sha1 the bytes before loading to check)